Utpala dynasty: Establishment

-Following the death of Cippatajayapida, the last significant king of the Karkota dynasty, around 840, a bitter power struggle erupted between his uncles.
+Following the death of Cippatajayapida, the last significant king of the Karkota dynasty, around 840, a bitter power struggle erupted between his maternal uncles.
 The war between Padma, Utpala, Kalyana, Mamma, and Dharma to seize control of the empire grew increasingly bloody and the line of succession unclear.
 In the meantime, puppet kings were propped up and discarded, hailing from the Karkota lineage but failing to exert sufficient authority or establish stability.

 Tribhuvanapida's son, Ajitapida was nominated by Utpala immediately after Cippatajayapida's death.
 A few years afterwards, Mamma waged a successful battle against Utpala, and installed Anangipida.
 Three years later, Utpala's son Sukhavarman rebelled successfully and installed Utpalapida, a son of Ajitapida.
 Within a few years, Sukhavarman set out to assume the throne for himself but was murdered by a relative; finally, his son Avantivarman deposed Utpalapida and claimed the throne c.
 855 with help from minister Sura, thus establishing the Utpala dynasty.